open-cogsci/OpenSesame/help/logger.md

 *The one rule to rule them all is: Always triple-check whether all relevant variables are logged!*

-The `logger` item is the primary way to log your data to file.
+The `logger` is the primary way to log your data to file.

-## Selecting variables
+## Logging all variables

-In the `logger` you can indicate which variables you want to log.
-By default, the `logger` tries to auto-detect and log all variables.
-This is a safe bet, but results in large logfiles that contain a lot of unnecessary information.
-If you uncheck the auto-detect option, you can select variables from a list that contains all variables that OpenSesame is aware of.
-If, for some reason, the variable that you want to log does not appear in the list, you can add it using the 'Add custom variable' button.
-If you are unsure which variables you want to log, you can click on the Smart select button, which will select variables that are likely to be of interest.
+By default, OpenSesame detects which variables exist, and logs them all.
+This is safe and generally recommended.
+But it also results in large log files that contain many unnecessary variables.
+To get a cleaner log file, you can disable the 'Log all variables' option, and explicitly indicate which (custom) variables you want to log.

-## Options
+## Custom variables

-- *Use 'NA' for variables that have not been set* indicates that the `logger` should not throw an exception when it tries to log a non-existent variable.
-Instead, it will log the value 'NA' (for 'not available').
-This can be useful when you want to log a variable that has not been set the first time that the `logger` item is called, for example because that variable is only applicable to the last part of your experiment.
-- *Automatically detect and log all variables* indicates that the `logger` should auto-detect and log all variables.
-- *Put quotes around values* indicates that fields in the logfile should be quoted using double quotes.
+You can log custom variables by clicking on the 'Add custom variable' button, or by dragging variables from the Variable Inspector onto the table in the `logger` item.

+The two main reasons to do this are:

+- You have disabled the 'Log all variables' option, and therefore need to explicitly indicate which variables you want to log.
+- Some variables are not detected automatically, and you therefore need to indicate explicitly that you want to log them.

-## Format of the logfile
+## Format of the log file

-The logfile is in plain-text, comma-separated format.
-This format can be opened in most text-editors (although Windows Notepad may not handle the line-endings properly) and spreadsheets.
+The log file is in plain-text, comma-separated format.
+This format can be opened in most text-editors and spreadsheets.
+You can merge and convert log files using the DataMerger program, which can be downloaded for free.

 For more information, see: